 After the complete merger, we can expect prices to continue creeping up.
 That’s because AT&T and Verizon are left with one less competitor.
-In other countries, prices rose abruptly after large carrier combination.
+In other countries, prices rose abruptly after large carrier combinations.

 Will My Wireless Service Quality Improve?

 If you are a Sprint customer, chances are very high; your wireless service quality will improve.
-Earlier, Sprint struggled to gain new customers because of smaller coverage and network being least capable.
-Access to cellular phone and high-speed internet was irregular in some areas.
+Earlier, Sprint struggled to gain new customers because of smaller coverage and the network being least capable.
+Access to cellular phones and high-speed internet was irregular in some areas.

 But everything depends on whether T-Mobile successfully merges Sprint’s network with its own or not.
 If everything goes as per the plan, T-Mobile and Sprint customers will have access to a broader network as compared to the AT&T and Verizon networks in terms of coverage and speed.